rKv4dr4t/Webpack_in_Wordpress_Boilerplate/README.md

 ## Extra

 If you prefer export the CSS separately from the main build, you can install [MiniCSSExtractPlugin](https://www.npmjs.com/package/mini-css-extract-plugin).
 In this way you will not have errors if you put url in CSS (for example using background url).
+- remember to link the CSS correctly in HTML (it will no longer be included in the bundle)

 In `webpack.config.js`:
 - remove the section of `test: /\.s[ac]ss$/i,`
 - add in the first line of the file: `const MiniCssExtractPlugin = require("mini-css-extract-plugin");`
 - add in the first line of `module.exports` the line: `plugins: [new MiniCssExtractPlugin()],`